-The list below contains all of the companies (that were known to the author at the time of the writing) that either sold and/or installed PV modules and/or systems in Sweden in 2016, and that have contributed with data and information to this report.
+The list below contains all the companies (that were known to the author at the time of the writing) that either sold and/or installed PV modules and/or systems in Sweden in 2017, and that have contributed with data and information to this report.
 There is a broad range of reported capacity between the different companies, from only a few kWp as solar cells for charging of electronics to a few MWp for grid-connected PV systems.
+On top of these companies there are several utilities that also offers turn-key PV systems to end consumers (see section 7.2), often in collaboration with one of the companies in the list below.
 If the reader knows of any other active company, please contact the author at: johan.lindahl@ieapvps.se